gabriel-quina/badc/readme.md

 Valid authcodes are just a list on a file (claves.txt).
 When someone uses a code, it is printed into another file (used_claves.txt) with all used authcodes.
-So validation script will look first into claves.txt for a valid code and if it is foun it will look on used_claves.txt file to check if it was used.
-Since the claves.txt holds many authcodes, someone can try to gess one, recomended auth codes are words not in dictionary, like i used in bellum :)
+So validation script will look first into claves.txt for a valid code and if it is found it will look on used_claves.txt file to check if it was used.
+Since the claves.txt holds many authcodes, someone can try to gess one, recomended auth codes are words not in dictionary

 If you want to disable this, you can edit script to avoid verification, or you can leave a single valid code, but stop writing it to used_claves.txt.
 This way you have a unique code (or many) that can be reused.

-8) Notes on mission creation.
+7) Notes on mission creation.

 Mission creation starts on create.php by taking a host slot, then both sides takes request slots, making each requests.
-Each reques can be done, because take_slot.pl will display maps, targets, plane and plane counters to fill.
+Each request can be done, because take_slot.pl will display maps, targets, plane and plane counters to fill.
 This information is readed from several
 places:

--Selectable planes (human and AI) are  listed on config.pl On every map change you  have to set new list.
+-Selectable planes (human and AI) are listed on config.pl on every map change you have to set new list.
 -Selectable target places are readed from "Options_R.txt" and "Options_B.txt".
 This 2 files are built by parser afer a report.
-Every time a mission is reported, map front line can change, so targets can be or not aviable.
+Every time a mission is reported, map front line can change, so targets can be or not avaliable.
 Parser make correct selections based on rules in code.
 -Status data (damage on city, airfields and other info) is readed from a file "Status.txt", and like before, this file is created by parser.
 This file holds information